 3rd-Party App Integration

 Microsoft understands that customers that use Microsoft products might need to use other apps as well.
-Teams make it easier for users to integrate with apps like Outlook, SharePoint Online, Office Online, Onenote, which means users don’t have to exit the app to complete their tasks.
+Teams make it easier for users to integrate with Outlook, SharePoint Online, Office Online, and Onenote, which means users don’t have to exit the app to complete their tasks.

 Besides integrating seamlessly with office 365 apps, Microsoft Teams allows users to integrate with other third-party apps.
 There are hundreds of third-party apps on offer, from SurveyMonkey to other collaboration tools.